jnanjekye/pyladiesKLA/Opensource_week_2019.md

 # Who should participate

-This sprint welcomes experienced and beginner developers from the pyladies Kampala community.
-For remote, we will open up to other members too.
+This sprint welcomes any python experienced and beginner developers from Kampala that ia a women.
+For remote, we will open up to men too.
 You can tell us your progress and ask questions in the above channels.

 # What is open source and how do you contribute